 All members of the viola da gamba family are held either with the legs or (in the case of the treble) on the lap, hence its name; ‘viol of the leg’.
 Not super-poetic, but a good way to distinguish the family from the “viola da braccio” (‘viola of the arm’), or violin family.
-Violas da gamba have six or, in the case of big basses like mine, seven strings.
+Violas da gamba have six or, in the case of big French basses like mine, seven strings.
 The strings are all made of gut, and are tuned in intervals of 4ths with one 3rd, similar to the guitar family.
-The viola da gamba also has frets, which aren’t permanently set, like those of a guitar, but are instead made of gut (often just old strings) tied onto the neck which can be moved to accommodate different tuning temperaments.
+The viola da gamba also has frets, which aren’t permanently set like those of a guitar, but are instead made of gut (usually just old strings – very thrifty) tied onto the neck which can be moved to accommodate different tuning temperaments.
 Very handy!
 The frets, as well as the relatively flat bridge and guitar-like tuning of the strings, means that chords work well on the instrument, and are often included with some complexity in solo repertoire.

 Viols are bowed, but the bow is held differently – not overhand, as is a violin or ‘cello bow, but underhand with the fingers through the hair, a little bit like the modern German double-bass bow hold, although further away from the frog.
 This bowhold is very relaxed and natural, and works perfectly to bring out the viola da gamba’s subtle yet resonant sound and the voice-like qualities for which it was prized.